ibadetazemi/-Tableau-Project/README.md

 Target Audience The insights drawn could be helpful for both Hosts and Users.
 Hosts- People putting up their place for rental purpose.
 Users- People searching for accommodation.

-Our storyboard has been categorized into four categories-
+My storyboard has been categorized into four categories-

 Overview of Airbnb
 Property analysis